NATIONAL CHOCOLATE SOUFFLÉ DAY

-The word souffle is the past participle of the French verb souffler, which means “to blow up” or more loosely “puff up” which describes a souffle perfectly.
-A souffle is a lightly baked cake made with egg yolks and beaten egg whites that are combined with other ingredients to make the dish either a savory main dish or a sweet dessert.
+The word soufflé is the past participle of the French verb souffler, which means “to blow up” or more loosely “puff up” which describes a soufflé perfectly.
+A soufflé is a lightly baked cake made with egg yolks and beaten egg whites that are combined with other ingredients to make the dish either a savory main dish or a sweet dessert.

-Two essential components make up every souffle.
+Two essential components make up every soufflé.

-2. egg whites beaten to a soft peak meringue
+- Egg whites beaten to a soft peak meringue

-A souffle gets its flavor from the base, and the egg whites provide the lift to puff it up.
-A variety of cheeses, jams, fruits or chocolates can be baked into the base of the souffle.
-Many souffle bakers like to puncture the top of the souffle after removing it from the oven.
-Then they pour mouth-watering sauces onto it, such as chocolate, vanilla or for a savory flavor cheese and herbs.
+A soufflé gets its flavor from the base, and the egg whites provide the lift to puff it up.
+A variety of cheeses, jams, fruits, or chocolates can be baked into the base of the soufflé.
+Many soufflé bakers like to puncture the top of the soufflé after removing it from the oven.
+Then they pour mouth-watering sauces onto it, such as chocolate, vanilla, or for a savory flavor cheese and herbs.

-HOW TO OBSERVE
+HOW TO OBSERVE CHOCOLATE SOUFFLÉ DAY

-Use #ChocolateSouffleDay to post on social media.
+- Use #ChocolateSouffleDay to post on social media.

-Within our research, we were unable to find the creator of National Chocolate Souffle Day.
+Within our research, we were unable to find the creator of National Chocolate Soufflé Day.